tbates/tbates.github.io/_posts/2020-10-03-How-labels-work.markdown

 toc: true
 ---

-### "In the beginning was the  label"
+### "In the beginning was the  <strike>word</strike> label"

-#### This page is not finished.

-OpenMx is MUCH more powerful when label your parameters.

-Making labels for things is a key to [cognitive development](http://www.amazon.com/dp/0199838801).
+Making names for things is a key to [cognitive development](http://www.amazon.com/dp/0199838801).
 In [OpenMx](http://openmx.psyc.virginia.edu), labels are just as important.
+In fact, OpenMx is MUCH more powerful when label your parameters.

-They get their power because when you label parameters, those labels can be used to control the parameter.
+This power comes because those labels can be used to control the parameter.

-There are two ways in which labels are valuable: two parameters with the same label are just one parameter (i.e., labels implement constraints without all the hassle and time of constraints).
-Second, we can fix parameters by their label.
+There are two ways in which labels are valuable: two parameters with the same label are effectively just one parameter (i.e., labels implement constraints without all the hassle and time of constraints).

+Second, we can change a model by addressing its parameters by label.
+That's how, for instance, `umxSetparameters`() works.

 <a name="background"></a>
-### A bit of background

-When finished, this will talk about labels, the labels layer of mxMatrices, and equating via labels.

-####  umx labels creates systematic paths and matrices for you.
+###  using umxLabel to create systematic paths and matrices for you.

 By default, OpenMx doesn't label parameters.
-If you use umxRAM, then all your paths will be labelled.
+However, if you use umxRAM, then all your paths will be labelled.
 The labelling rule is

 1. one-headed: &lt;from&gt; + &quot;_to_&quot; &lt;to&gt;
 2. two-headed: &lt;from&gt; + &quot;_with_&quot; &lt;to&gt;